Both of You, Dance Like You Want to Win!: Cultural references and themes

 Writer Dennis Redmond described "Both of You, Dance Like You Want to Win!" as the Evangelion's most explicit comic parody of the mecha genre; he also noted that the final battle references "the shot techniques of the televised sports event and Olympic gymnastics routine".
 Jacob Parker-Dalton, a writer for the website Otaquest, mentioned the installment as an example of the influence of Space Battleship Yamato, Ultraman, and Mobile Suit Gundam on Anno.
 Other references are to earlier Gainax works.
 In one scene Ritsuko wears glasses similar to Electra's character from Nadia: The Secret of Blue Water, while the holograms with which Asuka and Shinji communicate, used unrealistically during conversations, have been compared to those in Gunbuster.
 During the first confrontation against Israfel, a building with the sign "Studio Fantasia", a name listed as an associate producer on the staff of Gainax's Otaku no video, appears.

-The episode focuses on several themes in the series, such as the value of masculinity or the analysis of interpersonal relationships.
-Cannarsi noted how the script analogizes the couples of Shinji and Asuka and that of Misato and Kaji, who both during "Both of You" have kissing scenes; the former, which an official pamphlet of the series compared to the island arch of Nadia: The Secret of Blue Water, is characterized by adolescent tones, awkwardness, and uncertainty, while Misato and Kaji's has a much more adult sensuality.
-Moreover, the encyclopedia magazine Evangelion Chronicle noted how Asuka's personality is emphasized as she steps on love letters addressed to her and looks at Rei by positioning herself on an elevated plane; female protagonists with loud and selfish personalities were not common in television anime at the time, but gained popularity following Evangelion.
+According to DVD Talk, this and other installments of the arc adds a lot more "heart and soul" to the story, with a combination of action, comedy and even dramatic moments.
+An official pamphlet of the series compared it to the island arch of Nadia: The Secret of Blue Water, The episode focuses on several themes in the series, such as the value of masculinity or the analysis of interpersonal relationships.
+Cannarsi noted how the script analogizes the couples of Shinji and Asuka and that of Misato and Kaji, who both have kissing scenes during "Both of You, Dance Like You Want to Win!"; the former is characterized by adolescent tones, awkwardness, and uncertainty, while Misato and Kaji's has a much more adult sensuality.
+Moreover, the encyclopedia magazine Evangelion Chronicle noted how Asuka's personality is emphasized as she steps on love letters addressed to her in the first scenes.
 Asuka flaunts her strength, but she is beaten in combat by Israfel, and in training with Shinji she is initially unsuccessful.
-Newtype magazine noted that she also cries in bed with Shinji, saying the word 'Mama' in her sleep.
-The episode therefore also depicts the girl's inner fragility, hidden by her aggressive and seemingly strong facade.
-Cannarsi also noted how in "Both of You, Dance Like You Want to Win!"
-Asuka scorns and questions Shinji's value, especially as a man, with barbs like "Are you stupid?" or "You're a man, aren't you?".
-Her behavior has been likened to a latent inferiority complex toward the male sex or a masculine protest.
+Newtype magazine noted that she place herself in a physically higher position in the scene where she meets Rei for the first time, but she also cries in the bed scene with Shinji, saying the word "mama" in her sleep.
+The episode, therefore, also depicts the girl's inner fragility, hidden by her aggressive and seemingly strong facade.